AshridgeTechnologies/elemento/stories/Project directory in disk files.md

 Detailed requirements
 ---------------------

+- ✅ New project shows a directory picker and checks it is empty
 - ✅ Get from GitHub works
 - ✅ Get from GitHub shows picker for directory
 - ✅ Update from GitHub works